Health of Abraham Lincoln: Medication

 The recollections of Lincoln's legal colleagues (John T. Stuart, Henry Clay Whitney, Ward Hill Lamon, and William Herndon) all agree that Lincoln took blue mass pills, which were commonly prescribed for hypochondriasis and melancholia.
 It has been used since the 16th century to treat syphilis and by the mid-19th century was prescribed for a wide variety of ills.
-The active ingredient of blue mass is elemental mercury – a substance now known to be a neurotoxin in its valproic state and has been known to be poisonous for centuries.
+The active ingredient of blue mass is elemental mercury – a substance now known to be a neurotoxin in its valproic state and which has been known to be poisonous for centuries.

 Lincoln may have taken the blue mass pills for constipation, as well as hypochondriasis, or what has been called persistent constipation-melancholia complex.
 Both conditions were well known by his friends and family to have significantly affected Lincoln throughout his life.

 Authors of Abraham Lincoln's Blue Pills: Did Our 16th President Suffer from Mercury Poisoning? find that it is a reasonable assumption that Lincoln had experienced mercury poisoning due to the differences in his behavior and physical condition when he was taking the blue mass pills versus when he stopped taking the pills.
 When he was taking the blue mass pills, he was prone to outbursts of rage, bizarre behavior, memory loss, and insomnia.
 His hands trembled when he was under stress.
 Taking the medicine made Lincoln feel "cross".
 These issues, described in detail by those who were close to him, are common symptoms of mercury poisoning.
 When he stopped taking the medicine, and during a period of profound personal and professional stress, he "behaves like a saint".
 Lincoln may also have had long-term effects as the result of mercury poisoning, such as nerve damage that affected his gait.

 Shortly after his 1861 inauguration, Lincoln had a sudden and disquieting outburst of rage during a White House conversation.
 Finding that the blue mass pills made him "cross", Lincoln stopped taking them about August 1861 (5 months after his March inauguration).
 Then his anger greatly diminished, so much so that he rarely expressed anger and then only when it was situationally appropriate.